World Championship Old-Time Piano Playing Contest and Festival

 The World Championship Old-Time Piano Playing Contest and Festival is an annual event that takes place over Memorial Day Weekend in Oxford, MS every year.

-The name "Old-Time Piano Playing" refers to the genre of Ragtime, Traditional Jazz, Novelty, Stride Piano, and Boogie-Woogie.
+The name "Old-Time Piano Playing" refers to the genre of Ragtime, Traditional Jazz, Novelty, Stride Piano, and Boogie-woogie.

 History

 The contest started in 1975 as a fundraiser for the Monticello Railway Museum, and remained in Monticello, IL for the first twelve competitions.
 The first eleven contests brought in many viewers after the first champion, Joybelle Squibb, appeared on the Mike Douglas Show, and audiences to the contest brought lawn chairs to the event, and arranged them around the location of the contest.
-The first eleven contests took place at the Monticello Railway Museum utilizing a piano on the back of a caboose, and the twelfth contest took place on the football field of the Monticello High School.
+The first eleven contests took place at the Monticello Railway Museum using a piano on the back of a caboose, and the twelfth contest took place on the football field of the Monticello High School.
 This particular contest happened to take place on the same day as the 1986 Hands Across America event.
 The threat of traffic from this particular reason as well as the threat of rains the day of the contest deterred almost all possible contest goers from the event.
 In 1987, due to the drop in interest because of the varying weather conditions, the contest was moved to the Holiday Inn in Decatur, IL.
 The contest remained in Decatur until in mid 1990s, when it was moved to Peoria, IL.
 In Peoria, the contest took place at the Four Points by Sheraton, Hotel Pere Marquette, and Embassy Suites throughout the contest's history in the town, and after hours parties were hosted at Shakey's Pizza Parlor in Champaign, IL.
 In 2016, the contest was moved to University of Mississippi in Oxford, MS, the current residence of the contest.
 As of 2025, the main contests and presentations take place at the David H. Nutt Auditorium of the University of Mississippi, and the after hours concerts and parties take place at the Old Henry in downtown Oxford.